Supermicro: Controversy

-In November 2021, the joint venture of Super Micro Computer and Fiberhome Telecommunication Technologies won a contract for supplying servers to Xinjiang Bingtuan for 'public safety purposes', which is associated with the suppression of Uyghurs ethnic group and construction of a surveillance system in the province of Xinjiang.
+In November 2021, the joint venture of Super Micro Computer and Fiberhome Telecommunication Technologies won a contract for supplying servers to the Xinjiang Production and Construction Corps for 'public safety purposes', which is associated with the persecution of Uyghurs and construction of a mass surveillance system in the province of Xinjiang.

 Server tampering allegation

 On October 4, 2018, Bloomberg Businessweek published a report, citing unnamed corporate and governmental sources, which claimed that the Chinese People's Liberation Army had forced Supermicro's Chinese sub-contractors to add microchips with hardware backdoors to its servers.
 The report claimed that the compromised servers had been sold to U.S. government divisions (including the CIA and Department of Defense), contractors, and at least 30 commercial clients.
-Supermicro denied the report, stating that they had not been contacted by government agencies and were unaware of any investigation.
+Supermicro denied the report, stating that it had not been contacted by government agencies and were unaware of any investigation.
 The report was also disputed by sources and companies who were named therein.

 On October 9, 2018, Bloomberg issued a second report, alleging that Supermicro-manufactured datacenter servers of a U.S. telecom firm had been compromised by a hardware implant on an Ethernet connector.
 In response to the article, Supermicro announced that it would review its motherboards for potential spy chips, later filing a letter with the Securities and Exchange Commission stating that it was "confident" that "no malicious hardware chip had been implanted" during the manufacture of its motherboards.

 In February 2021, Bloomberg Business reported that U.S. intelligence used the altered servers to gather intelligence about China, warning only a small number of potential targets, despite those servers allegedly having been compromised since 2011.